 Some birds — chickadees, for example — also use calls to keep social units together as they search for scarce and limited food during the winter.
 In cold months, black-capped chickadee family groups (Poecile carolinensis) converge in the way they deliver the chick-a-dee-dee call to make sure another chickadee doesn't join their group.
 "Think of them as passwords!"
 Budney said.
 "They know who is in the family and who is not and can identify an interloper because he or she doesn't know the key to the proper 'pronunciation' of a call."

 Each species has its own distinctive song, Budney said.
-Blackcap chickadees (Poecile atricapillus) sing fee-bee whereas the Carolina chickadee's (Poecile carolinensis) song is fee-bee fee-bay.
+Blackcap chickadees (Poecile atricapillus) sing fee-bee whereas the Carolina chickadee's (Poecile carolinensis) song is fee-bay.

 Developing an ear for the birds' tunes